yazid-hoblos/SynPathTransfer/6-Pyruvate-Valorization/README.md

 ## 6) License & Attribution

 This module queries **KEGG REST** endpoints.
 Please respect KEGG’s terms of use and rate limits.
-© 2025 SynPathTransfer contributors.
+© iGEM 2025 SynPathTransfer contributors.
 See project LICENSE for details.